As an apprentice you will be working with an employer and earning at the same time as training on the job and studying for a qualification.

 Most apprenticeships require a minimum of GCSE grade 4 or equivalent in English, Maths and ICT and some occupations within the engineering sector require Science at a minimum of GCSE grade 4 or equivalent.
 A vocational assessment may have to be taken and passed for some apprenticeships before acceptance on the programme.

-Successful students may progress onto the next level of apprenticeship, into employment or study at a higher level.
+Successful students may progress to the next level of apprenticeship or directly into employment.